bsquizz/ocdeployer/example/README.md

 `$ ocdeployer deploy -p set1/nginx -e prod-env myproject`

-You can specify `-p` multiple times to pick multiple specific components.
-You can also combine `-s` and `-p` to deploy a mixture of entire service sets, plus single components.
+You can also use a comma,separated,list with `-p` to pick multiple specific components.
+You can combine `-s` and `-p` to deploy a mixture of entire service sets, plus single components.

 ## High-level steps of the deploy process